15 Expats Talk about Health Insurance and Healthcare in France

 When we asked expats and global nomads about the quality of medical care in France, they replied:

 "In France, medical services are generally of a high quality.
 The country has a comprehensive public health system, which provides free or low-cost healthcare to all citizens.
 The public system is supplemented by a range of private health insurance plans, which offer more comprehensive coverage.
 France also has a well-developed network of hospitals and clinics, staffed by highly trained medical professionals.
-In addition, France has a number of specialized medical centers, such as cancer treatment centers and research institutes," remarked one expat living in France.
+In addition, France has a number of specialized medical centers, such as cancer treatment centers and research institutes," commented one expat living in France.

 Are healthcare and health insurance expensive in France?